Fiberglass in Industrial Applications

 Steel

-2. Low Absorption Rate
+Low Absorption Rate

-FRP composites are deemed waterproof as these have a low absorption rate.
+FRP composites are deemed waterproof as they have a low absorption rate.
 Manufactured out of resin and glass fibers, there is no iron or any metal in its makeup.
 This means there is zero chance for rust to develop ─ and no safety risks because of it.
 In fact, FRP composites are excellent for use in wet conditions to the extent that it is used extensively in many “wet” industries such as:

 Wastewater Treatment Plants